 The US Defense Secretary says civilian casualties are inevitable in the war against ISIL in Iraq.
 James Mattis says civilian casualties are a fact in such situations, adding that the US is doing everything humanly possible to avoid them at all costs.
 He made the remarks in an interview with CBS’s Face the Nation.

 Some NGO’s have blamed the Trump administration that’s accelerated the pace of combat for the rise in civilian casualties.
 Washington has contested that by saying they have not changed their rules of engagement.

 A coalition led by the US has acknowledged over 450 civilian deaths since it began its airstrikes in Syria and Iraq in 2014.
 Airwars, a London-based group that tracks civilian deaths, has put the number at nearly 3700 since then.

-Posted by Jim W. Dean, Managing Editor on May 29, 2017, With 1545 Reads Filed under Investigations.
+Posted by Jim W. Dean, Managing Editor on May 29, 2017, With 1592 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.